nkimotou/BART-Summarizer/README.md

 >
 > `tf-keras`
 >
->**Note:** Torch, Tensorflow, and Keras as required to use the BART model from Hugging Face.
+>**Note:** Torch, Tensorflow, and Keras are required to use the BART model from Hugging Face.

 **Step 4:** Set up Docker, build the image, and run the container
 > If you don't already have it installed, you can do so on command line or from